RistoBIn/international-website/src/pages/solutions/science-arctic-and-antarctic-surveillance.md

 ---
 templateKey: solution-page-secondary
-title: Science Arctic and Antarctic Surveillance
+title: Science arctic & antarctic surveillance
 seoDescription: >-
   Underwater drones equipped with high-tech sensors and edge computing in participation with smart cameras could one day patrol the icy waters of both Arctic and Antarctic, to help keep an eye on the region’s growing shipping traffic—and to be on the lookout for foreign submarines.
 And on top of that: environmental monitoring.
-heading: Science Arctic and Antarctic Surveillance
 priority: 5
+heading: Science arctic & antarctic surveillance
 description: >-
   Underwater drones equipped with high-tech sensors and edge computing in participation with smart cameras could one day patrol the icy waters of both